playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-colyseus.md

 # Room State and Schema

-In Colyseus, we define shared data through the `Schema` structures.
+In Colyseus, we define shared data through its `Schema` structures.

+> `Schema` is a special data type from Colyseus that is capable of encoding its changes/mutations _incrementally_.
+The encoding and decoding process happens internally by the framework and its SDK.

 The state synchronization loop looks like this:

-1. State mutations are synchronized automatically from Server → Clients
+1. State changes (mutations) are synchronized automatically from Server → Clients
 2. Clients, by attaching callbacks to their local _read-only_ `Schema` structures, can observe for state mutations and react to it.
 3. Clients can send arbitrary messages to the server - which decides what to do with it - and may mutate the state (Go back to step **1.**)

 ---

-So, let's define our Room State in the Server.
+Let's go back to editing the Server code, and define our Room State in the Server.

 We need to handle multiple `Player` instances, and each `Player` will have `x`, `y` and `z` coordinates: